Shee69/Benchtest.github.io/README.md

 - Sum(implicant): OR of several literals
   - Maxterm: sum where all inputs to function appear once each

+## Karnaugh Maps
+- Create the map so that neighbouring terms differ in the negation of one variable (including wrap around).
+- Circle exactly all ones in the map using as few circles as possible, and making each circle as large as possible.
+- Each circle must span a rectangular block that is a power of 2 in each dimension (i.e. 1,2,4).
+- Read off the implicants that were circled

 ## Sum of Products
 - Every Boolean expression can be written as minterms ORed together
 - $(A\cdot B\cdot C)+(A\cdot \bar{B} \cdot \bar{C})+(\bar{A}\cdot B\cdot C)$